Unknown Sailor: Gravestone

-The gravestone is a Grade-1 listed structure and has recently (2010) been "cleaned and refreshed".
+The gravestone is a Grade-1 listed building and was "cleaned and refreshed" in 2010.

 Sailor's Stone

 The Sailor's Stone was erected by James Stillwell of nearby Cosford Mill soon after the murder.
 It was sited on the Old Coaching Road from London to Portsmouth close to the site of the murder.
 The inscription on the front of the stone reads: